zubairkhawar/genai-studio/README.md

 - **Kandinsky** - For artistic, stylized GIFs

 ### For High-Quality Videos
-- **Stable Video Diffusion** - Best quality but requires more resources
 - **AnimateDiff** - Good balance of quality and speed

 ### For Audio Generation